In the RV world, the boondocking definition means camping without any water, electricity, or sewer hookups.

 Take a walk down narrow roads to ensure your camper can travel safely and turn around without getting stuck.
 We have heard horror stories of RVers who had to drive their camper in reverse for a mile or more because there was no place to turn around safely.

 Try to camp where there’s cell service.
-If not, leave your location and dates of expected arrival and departure with a friend in the event they don’t hear from you.
+If not, leave your location and dates of expected arrival and departure with a friend in case they don’t hear from you.

 Bring some protection.
 It can be a gun, a bear spray, or a big dog.
 Be ready to use it at any time, as you never know what nefarious person or animal is watching from afar, just waiting to make a move.